DiedrichsenLab/SUITPy/docs/source/atlases.rst

    notebooks/datasets_example

-For details on cerebellar projects currently included, see:
+For details on cerebellar atlases currently included, see:

 * King, M., Hernandez-Castillo, C.R., Poldrack, R.R., Ivry, R., and Diedrichsen, J. (2019).
 Functional Boundaries in the Human Cerebellum revealed by a Multi-Domain Task Battery.
 Nat.
 Neurosci.
 * Buckner, R. L., Krienen, F. M., Castellanos, A., Diaz, J. C. & Yeo, B. T. (2011).
 The organization of the human cerebellum estimated by intrinsic functional connectivity.
 J Neurophysiol 106, 2322–2345